caltechlibrary/archivesspace_vagrant/README.md

 + [REST API Docs](https://archivesspace.github.io/archivesspace/doc/file.API.html) (assumes Ruby and AS JSONModel object, still useful after looking at the screen casts and curl examples)
 + [General documentations](http://archivesspace.github.io/archivesspace/doc/)

+## Dependencies

++ Vagrant and all that is needed to run vagrant (e.g. Virtual Box)
+    + ArchivesSpace release and its dependencies (this are handled in the VM creation and setup)
++ Bash (for the scripts)